TJDiamonds123/wazzu-checkers-trio/README.md

  # Checkers

-This is a simple Checkers game built in C++ using "SFML" libraries.
+This is a simple Checkers game built in C++ using "SFML" libraries, particularly the graphics and audio libraries.
 We tried to make it as close as we could to normal checkers.

 ## Rules

-* 8x8 normal checkers board
+* 8x8 checkers board
 * Player 1 (RED) against Player 2 (BLACK)
+* Player 1 (RED) goes first, Player 2 (BLACK) goes after Player 1 (RED)
-* You can only move diagonally forward
+* You can only move diagonally forward, jumping over any opposing color pieces to capture them (eliminate them)
-* King promotion (pieces can move backwards after becoming king)
+* King promotion happens on the opposite end of the board from your starting side (pieces can move backwards after becoming king)
-* You must take all of the opponents pieces to win
+* You must take all of the opponents pieces to win the game

 ## Controls